Hilsonxhero/laravel-elastic-vision/docs/debugging.md

 #Debugging
 Sometimes you might wonder why certain results are or aren't returned.

-Here is an example from the Explorer demo app, although not with a complex query:
+Here is an example from the ElasticVision demo app, although not with a complex query:

 ```php
 class SearchController